bluezam/BurgerBurger/README.md

 ## Installation

-To run the application locally "npm install" to install the dependencies and "node server" to run
+To run the application locally "npm install" to install the dependencies.
+Run "mongod" and then run "node server" to run it locally.